snarfed/oauth-dropins/README.md

 _Breaking changes:_

 * Remove `webutil.handlers`, which was based on the largely unmaintained [`webapp2`](https://github.com/GoogleCloudPlatform/webapp2).
 All known clients have migrated to [Flask](https://palletsprojects.com/p/flask/) and `webutil.flask_util`.
+* Drop Python 3.6 support.
+Python 3.7 is now the minimum required version.

 _Non-breaking changes:_